180D-FW-2021/Team1/README.md

 Directory: `gui`

 ## Communications
 Communication interface for the two Raspberry Pis and laptop to talk to one another and the TV.
 Uses MQTT publisher/subscriber model.
+Requires paho-mqtt Python library.

 Directory: `comms`